BlueprintFramework/web/apps/frontend/content/guides/admin/reporting-issues.md

 ### Support for Blueprint-forks

 We do not provide support for **users of Blueprint-forks**.
 Please search for support methods offered by each fork, then ask your question there.

+## Contacting extension developers

+Extension developers commonly (not always) provide support for their extensions.
+If you are experiencing issues (or want to report a bug) with a specific extension, look for their contact details and send them a message.

+> Unless mentioned otherwise, please don't send extension developers support requests on support channels like Discord DMs or other instant messaging apps.
+A lot of extension developers provide support over email or ticketing systems, and don't appreciate getting messaged on other platforms.